lsuper/leetcode-note/README.md

 Please note:
 * The same question may appear in different sections.
-* All solutions are in Python 2.7
+* All solutions are in Python 2.7.
+* You can leave your comments on each page.